Bobster3d/growthtest/README.md

 Growthtest
 ==========
-Mod original influenced by [Growthcraft](http://growthcraft.wikispaces.com) for minecraft
+Mod originaly influenced by [Growthcraft](http://growthcraft.wikispaces.com) for minecraft

 work in progress